-While most of the scuba divers use wetsuit to enjoy the underwater sport, you will need a drysuit to explore the cold waters of Iceland, other Nordic countries, and even some parts of Canada.
-And even in temperate conditions, if you need to spend a lot of time underwater, there is no alternative for drysuits.
+While most scuba divers use wetsuits to enjoy the underwater sport, you will need a drysuit to explore the cold waters of Iceland, other Nordic countries, and even some parts of Canada.
+And even in temperate conditions, if you need to spend a lot of time underwater, there is no alternative to drysuits.

 The best scuba drysuits keep you completely dry and warm even in deep undersea conditions.
 They trap a layer of air inside the suit to keep you dry and thereby maintain a crisp and warm temperature around your body.

 Also, in contaminated water, drysuits keep you insulated to minimize the risk of exposure.